lc-studios-mc/nanocmds/README.md

 Related to user custom commands:

-- `/q <index>`: Runs a user custom command.
+- `/q <index: number>`: Runs a user custom command.
-- `/qs <index> [command]`: Sets a user custom command.
+- `/qs <index: number> [command: string]`: Sets a user custom command.
 You can remove one by leaving the parameter 'command' unspecified..
-- `/ql [index]`: Logs a user custom command.
+- `/ql [index: number]`: Logs a user custom command.
 You can list all entries by leaving the parameter 'index' unspecified.
 - `/qxx`: Clears all user custom commands.

 ## For Developers :computer: